ubiquity/ubiquity-dollar/README.md

 ### Shared Private Keys

 - All Hardhat developers know about these keys.
 These keys are derived from the `test test test test test test test test test test test junk` mnemonic in the Hardhat docs.
-- Do not send digital assets of value to these wallets.
+- Do not send assets of value to these wallets.

 ```
 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80